ddmitov/perl-executing-browser/README.md

 ## Security

-* PEB does not need administrative privileges, but will not refuse to use them if needed.
+* PEB does not need administrative privileges or installation procedure.
-* PEB does not need and does not implement any server, but will start one if so configured.
+* PEB does not need and does not implement any server.
 * Local Perl 5 scripts are executed with no sandbox and they have direct access to local files.
 * PEB starts Perl scripts only from its application directory.
-* Cross-site scripting is disabled.
 * Calling local Perl scripts from a web page is blocked.
 * Files or folders can not be selected with their full paths from web pages.
+* Cross-site scripting is disabled.

 ## What PEB Is Not